Coined Cuisine

 To Make the Flank Steak Tacos:

-• Heat up 2 tbsp. of avocado oil in a cast iron on medium-high heat until shimmering.
+• Heat up the avocado oil in a cast iron on medium-high heat until shimmering.

-• Meanwhile, toast the corn tortillas using a small skillet.
+• Meanwhile, toast the corn tortillas in a small skillet.

 • Assemble your tacos with the sliced flank steak, chimichurri sauce, pico de Gallo, and your other favorite toppings.
 Enjoy!